charles-55/ElevatorScheduler/README.md

 Run the Main class.

 ## Test Instructions:
-Run the Test classes (ElevatorTest, FloorTest, SchedulerTest) individually.
+Run the Test methods individually in the test classes (ElevatorTest, FloorTest, SchedulerTest).